 Technological innovations are changing the face of manufacturing and maintenance.
 These technologies are helping companies maximize efficiency and effectiveness and make intelligent business decisions.
-The role of humans in these processes is changing as well, requiring skill sets that allow companies to fully utilize these digital tools.
+The role of humans in these processes is also changing, requiring skill sets that allow companies to utilize these digital tools fully.
 Here are four trends that are influencing business decisions in these sectors.

 Mobile Communication